Docker for Linux

 Enter the following commands to enter configuration mode:

 - Issue configuration or monitoring commands.
-For a list of commands currently supported on the message broker, refer to Software Message Broker CLI Commands.
+For a list of commands currently supported on the event broker, refer to Software Event Broker CLI Commands.

-You now have a message broker Docker container with a basic configuration that is ready for messaging tasks.
+You now have an event broker Docker container with a basic configuration that is ready for messaging tasks.

 There are additional configuration tasks you can make use of in the following topics:

-- Default Configuration for Software Message Brokers—Go through the default port numbers for message broker services.
+- Default Configuration for Software Event Brokers—Go through the default port numbers for event broker services.

-When you are feeling comfortable with your message broker, you can test messaging using the Solace SDKPerf application.
+When you are feeling comfortable with your event broker, you can test messaging using the Solace SDKPerf application.
 You can download SDKPerf from the Other Software section in the Downloads page.